XiaoWang-Github/ORBIT-2/data_information/README_template.txt

-This readme file was generated on 2025-07-28 by Aristeidis Tsaris
+This readme file was generated on 2025-07-30 by the ORBIT team

 GENERAL INFORMATION